foundry-vtt-community/wiki.js/setup/hosting/always-free-oracle.md

 # F. Optional: Accessing Userdata Files
 ## Objective
-If you would like to access the files in your userdata directory directly to move, delete, manage, or bulk upload, then we will need to set up Cyberduck to do so.
+If you would like to access the files in your userdata directory directly to move, delete, manage, or bulk upload, then we will need to set up Cyberduck, Nemo, Nautilus or VSCode to do so.

 ## Install and Setup Cyberduck